 Pennsylvania Reckless Driving Defense

-I will conduct a thorough evaluation of the facts and circumstances of your case to identify and develop the strongest available defenses against the reckless driving offense.
-In some cases, I have been successful in defeating a reckless driving charge in court by proving that the driving behavior observed by the police did not establish that the driver was acting with the intentional disregard for the safety of others, as required under the law.
+I will thoroughly evaluate the facts and circumstances of your case to identify and develop the most effective defenses against the reckless driving offense.
+In some cases, I have successfully argued that the alleged driving behavior did not establish that the driver was acting with intentional disregard for the safety of others.

 Impact of a Reckless Driving Conviction on Your Employment

 A conviction for reckless driving can have a devastating impact on your ability to keep your current job.
-Many employers have a termination policy if an employee is convicted of reckless driving.
-Individuals convicted of reckless driving often see their car insurance premiums rise dramatically or have their policies cancelled.
+Furthermore, many companies will terminate your employment if a court convicts you of reckless driving.

 Consequences of a Reckless Driving Conviction for a CDL Holder